General Data Protection Regulation

 - Audit your team’s operations and “get your own house in order”

 - Engage staff in a constructive campaign to support culture change and reduce fear

-- Engage the public, build citizens’ trust, and check you’re providing what they want and need (note, this is an excellent opportunity to reengage subscribers and deepen your connection with them)
+- Engage the public, build citizens’ trust, and continually check you’re providing what they want and need, according to their subscriber preferences (the communications they have given explicit consent to receive from your organisation).

 In terms of using the GovDelivery Communications Cloud to manage digital communications, our customers benefit from a number of important templated processes (such as the process for citizens to subscribe or unsubscribe from email and SMS updates and edit their account preferences).
-Because these processes have been designed to conform to data protection and subscription management best practices, many of the GDPR requirements that organisations are now scrambling to comply with (for example, stricter consent rules) are already embedded in our customers’ everyday practices.
-The processes you adopt by using the GovDelivery Communications Cloud mean you are already well on the way to full compliance.
+These processes have been designed and developed to conform to data protection and subscription management best practices, making it easier for our clients’ communications to comply with the law.

-However given that the responsibility to comply with GDPR lies with both the data controller (your organisation) and data processor (Granicus), you too must check your comms practices stand up to the requirements:
+The responsibility to comply with GDPR lies with both the data controller (your organisation) and data processor (Granicus), therefore you must check your comms practices stand up to the requirements:

 Review and update your privacy policies

-GDPR includes a longer and more detailed list of information that must be provided in a privacy notice than the current directive does.
+GDPR includes a longer and more detailed list of information that must be provided in a privacy notice than the previous data protection directive did.
 Please see the Information Commissioner’s Office’s guidance on privacy policies here.
 In summary, individuals have the right to receive “fair and transparent” information about the processing of their personal data, including: